SinglaDikshit/NASSCOM_SoC_Design_VSD/Day1.md

 3. Static Timing Analysis (STA): Analyzes all timing paths in the circuit to ensure that setup and hold times are met, and that the design can operate correctly at the target clock frequency.

+> Synthesis

+*   Generating gate-level netlist (yosys).
+*   Performing cell mapping (abc).
+*   Performing pre-layout STA (OpenSTA).

+> Floorplanning

+*   Defining the core area for the macro as well as the cell sites and the tracks (init_fp).
+*   Placing the macro input and output ports (ioplacer).
+*   Generating the power distribution network (pdn).

+> Placement

+*   Performing global placement (RePLace).
+*   Perfroming detailed placement to legalize the globally placed components (OpenDP).

+> Clock Tree Synthesis (CTS)

+*   Synthesizing the clock tree (TritonCTS).

+> Routing

+*   Performing global routing to generate a guide file for the detailed router (FastRoute).
+*   Performing detailed routing (TritonRoute)

+> GDSII Generation

+*   Streaming out the final GDSII layout file from the routed def (Magic)

 ## Introduction to OpenLANE and Strive Chipsets

 ![machine_concept](images/Strive.png)